 Having a dark & brooding tone, I, Deonta Arnold, am a filmmaker & photographer who creates works that are elegant yet macabre.
-With a unique & unnerving attention to detail I focus on capturing the beauty in the taboo.
+With a unique & unnerving attention to detail, I focus on capturing the beauty in the taboo.

-The fresh blood that drips from an open wound, bodies that have been pushed and modified to unimaginable lengths, and the emotional and psychological torture we put ourselves though on a day to day basis.
+The fresh blood that drips from an open wound, bodies that have been pushed and modified to unimaginable lengths, and the emotional and psychological torture we put ourselves through on a day to day basis.